haydn/json-api-store/README.md

 ## Roadmap

-- better type definitions (define per instance and optionally use classes)
+- ~~type definitions on instances instead of the Store class~~
 - support for pluralisations/pseudonyms
 - online documentation / website
 - NPM/Bower packages
 - automated release process
+- event listeners for listening to changes
 - create, read, update & destroy AJAX methods
-- event listeners for listening to changes
+- ES6 classes for type definitions
 - a way to query the local data?
 - isomorphic?
 - support for links & pagination